-To share my view, I devised the ground-breaking 3-A Grief Approach. originally developed as a tool to address the losses that dementia caregivers experience in my 2007 article 'Introducing the 3-A Grief Intervention Model: Acknowledge, Assess, Assist ' published in the Omega Journal of Death and Dying.
-It has been further developed over the years into the 3-A Coping Framework for more people to be able to use in a variety of challenging situations.
-The simplest explanation of the 3-A's is:
+To share my view, I originally devised the ground-breaking 3-A Grief Approach to address the losses that dementia caregivers experience in my 2007 article 'Introducing the 3-A Grief Intervention Model: Acknowledge, Assess, Assist ' published in the Omega Journal of Death and Dying.
+It has been further developed over the years evolving into the 3-A Coping Framework for more people to be able to use in a variety of tough situations.

 Acknowledge the adversity, loss and face reality;